jm179796/SEPR/docs/index.rst

-The `source <https://github.com/jm179796/SEPR>`_ is available on Github. and the other website for the project is available `here <http://jm179796.github.io/SEPR/>`.
+The `source <https://github.com/jm179796/SEPR>`_ is available on Github.
+Alongside the code full documentation in pdf form (Correct to Assessment 1) can be found there.

 Contents
 --------